srinivas32/yabar/README.md

 		width: 800;

 * Monitor: This option is used to specify the monitor using randr extension for the bar to be drawn on.
 You can find the name of your monitors using `xrandr -q` command.
 The default value is the first active monitor.
+Additional fallback monitors can be added by listing them after the first one, separated with a space.
 Example:

-		monitor: "LVDS1";
-		monitor: "VGA1";
+		monitor: "LVDS1 VGA1 HDMI1";

 * Underline and overline sizes: This option defines the thickness of underlines and overlines.
 Default is 0.
 Example: